-Dr. Orris is the Clinical Director of CBTC where she oversees clinical staff, supervises trainees, and provides consultation and training to CBTC staff and other professionals.
+Dr. Orris, a DBT-Linehan Board of Certification, Certified Clinician™, is the Clinical Director of CBTC where she oversees clinical staff, supervises trainees, and provides consultation and training to CBTC staff and other professionals.
 Dr. Orris is an individual, family, and group psychologist treating adolescents and adults in the Newport Beach location.
 She trains and supervises students from Pepperdine University and Alliant International University as well as postdoctoral fellows from Harbor-UCLA Medical Center.
 Dr. Orris provides training in adolescent and adult DBT to community agencies.
 Dr. Orris developed and implemented the adolescent DBT program at CBTC and facilitates the parent skills training program.
-In addition to her work at CBTC, Dr. Orris is on staff in the Emergency Department of St. Joseph’s hospital.
+In addition to her work at CBTC, Dr. Orris is a volunteer clinical faculty member at UC Irvine.
 She is a regular contributor to OC Family Magazine as a clinical expert and speaks at professional conferences, including the International Society for the Improvement and Teaching of Dialectical Behavior Therapy (ISITDBT).

 Dr. Orris is trained in a number of evidence based treatment modalities, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Analysis System of Psychotherapy (CBASP), Prolonged Exposure (PE), and Cognitive Processing Therapy (CPT).
 Dr. Orris has over 15 years of clinical experience and is skilled in treating a wide range of presenting problems.
 Her clinical specializations include Borderline Personality Disorder, eating disorders, trauma, parenting, and emotion dysregulation.